 Lord of the Rings is one of the most beloved franchises of all time.
-Since 1954 Frodo’s story has been touching the lives of millions!
-The franchise really took off in 2001 when the first Peter Jackson film came out.
-However, there’s been dozens of adoptions over the years!
+Since 1954, Frodo’s story has been touching the lives of millions, but the franchise as we know it really took off in 2001 when the first Peter Jackson film came out.
+However, there have been dozens of adoptions over the years.
 This Lord of the Rings bucket list is a fun way to keep yourself participating in Middle Earth.
-Here are 10 amazing Lord of the Rings things to do before you die, featuring sights from both the original trilogy and the Hobbit.

 Apparently more people in the world speak Elvish than Irish which kind of makes me sad.

 The whole point of the story may have been that the ring is evil and needs to be destroyed, but it is the most iconic piece of LOTR merch.

 Lots of fans don a ring on a chain because it looks too much like a wedding ring to casually wear on your finger!
 This is also one of the few things on this Lord Of The Rings bucket list you can do without needing to fly out to New Zealand!

 While a recreation of the ring won’t turn you invisible, but that would be pretty cool; it’s a way to show your love for Middle Earth every day!

 Next on this Lord Of The Rings bucket list, is the real-life Lord Of The Rings locations.

 Who wouldn’t want to visit the Shire?
 The set from the original trilogy was taken down after filming.
 Since The Hobbit movies, it’s been left up, and Hobbiton became a tourist attraction.

 If you find yourself in New Zealand, then you absolutely have to stop by Bilbo’s house for Elevensies.
 While you’re there, you’ll get loads of these Lord Of The Rings things to do before you die ticked off your LOTR bucket list.